Money eBook for understanding personal finance and investments.

 For example, why would you want to be one?
 How do I get paid?
 You mean I can't just put an ad in the paper and clients will flock to me for free?
 What's prospecting?
 Why do I need to hook up with a custodian?
 Why do I need a license?
 What do they mean, choose between the Broker Dealer or RIA model?

-So most all of these kinds of basic questions that everyone just knows and takes for granted are answered here.
-Most all basic questions about the biz are answered from day one to selling out.
+So most all of these types of basic questions that everyone just knows, and takes for granted, are answered here.
+Most all basic questions about the business are answered from day one to selling out.

 • For anyone working in the financial planning industry in any capacity: What to do if and when you "fail" (or are slowly but surely failing).
-So if you are, or were working in this biz (sales or non-sales), and for whatever reason you got "fired," are just "not making it," are unhappy, or can "see the writing on the wall" so you know where this is going, then there's a section of vital reading here for you.
+So if you are, or were working in this biz (sales or non-sales), and for whatever reason you got "fired," are just "not making it," are unhappy, or can "see the writing on the wall" so you know where this is going; then there's a section of vital reading here for you too.

 You need to wake up and get a grip on reality ASAP and make huge changes if you want to survive.
 There's a section that explains how things were (back in the good 'old days), what happened to change that, how and why things are the way they are now, and what the short-, medium- and long-term forecasts are for the financial planning and/or investment management side of the financial services industry (especially if you're "in sales").

 So if you're in this biz and are not happy for any reason, then reading this section could literally save your life too.
-This section will answer most questions about, "I don't get it, nothing is working, why is this so hard, what am I doing wrong, why is financial planning software so hard to use and why does it take hours of grueling torture just to make a plan, this makes no sense, what's going on and how do I fix it, when is this going to end, do I really have to become a complete workaholic and totally give up my personal life just for this, what do I do, how, why, when, and with what money, etc. and so forth!?"
+This section will answer most questions like, "I don't get it, nothing is working, why is this so hard, what am I doing wrong, why is financial planning software so hard to use and why does it take hours of grueling torture just to make a plan, this makes no sense, what's going on and how do I fix it, when is this going to end, do I really have to become a complete workaholic and totally give up my personal life just to make a minimal living in this business, what do I do, how, why, when, and with what money, etc. and so forth!?"

 • Critical tips on passing the CFA (Chartered Financial Analyst) exams the first time.
 If you're sitting for any of these exams (or the Bar, CPA, comprehensive CFP, etc.), then this one section alone will be worth it.

 • A summary of our experience, from beginning to end, of taking the CFA program (Chartered Financial Analyst).
-About the tests, then about the job markets; what's it's good for and not.
+About the exams, how useful all of that information is in the Real World, and then about the job markets; what's it's good for and not (in other worlds, hopeful career fantasy vs. reality).

-• All about being a CFP in the Real World.
+• About being a CFP in the Real World.
 This will help you decide whether or not to enroll in the CFP (Certified Financial Planner) program.

-• Several pages listing all of the reasons why you should consider firing your Broker Dealer and FINRA.
+• Many pages listing all of the reasons why you should consider firing your Broker Dealer and Finra.
 Then how to become your own independent Registered Investment Advisor (RIA).

 • The differences between the Mom and Pop financial consulting office and larger firms with armies of salespeople.
 Why Mom and Pop boutiques are growing and the big players are shrinking.